 Many Names for a Demising Wall

 There are many different names for a demising wall.
-Some call them a separation wall, fire wall, party walls, divider wall, common wall, or occupancy separation walls.
+Some call them separation walls, fire walls, party walls, divider walls, common walls, or occupancy separation walls.

 They can be structural or non-structural walls located in almost any building type.
 In the United States, a party wall is the same as a demising wall.

-Residential structures such as apartment buildings, townhomes, and condos could all have demising walls.
+Residential structures such as apartments, townhomes, and condos could all have demising walls.

 Commercial buildings such as shopping centers, schools, hospitals, industrial warehouses, and office buildings could also include demising walls.

 Demising Wall Definition

 The definition of a demising wall is a partition or wall specifically used to separate two different occupancies, common areas, or tenant’s space.